brandonwie/jbook-ts-react/README.md

 ## What am I building?

-A CLI to launch an interactive development environment for writing and documenting code
+A CLI to launch an interactive development environment for writing and documenting code.
+Support JS, and MarkDown

 ## Challenges